-TDHCA has programmed ESG-CV allocation 1 to fund the following activities as needed by the State of Texas to prevent, prepare, and respond to COVID-19:
+TDHCA has programmed the ESG-CV allocation to fund the following activities as needed by the State of Texas to prevent, prepare, and respond to COVID-19:

-- 1. Rapid re-housing
+- 1. Rapid re-housing;

-- 2. Street outreach
+- 2. Street outreach;

-- 3. Emergency shelter (including temporary emergency shelter)
+- 3. Emergency shelter (including temporary emergency shelter);

-- 4. Homelessness prevention
+- 4. Homelessness prevention;

-- 5. Homeless Management Information System (HMIS)

-- 6. Administrative expenses - 7.
+- 5. Homeless Management Information System (HMIS); - 6.
+Administrative expenses; and - 7.
 Additional activities allowed by HUD policy, guidance and approved waivers.

-TDHCA is programming initially programmed all of ESG-CV allocation 2 to fund only the following activities as needed by the State of Texas to prevent, prepare, and respond to COVID-19:.
-Funds may be reallocated to other eligible activities, including street outreach and emergency shelter (inclusive of temporary emergency shelter) on an as-needed basis to respond to changed circumstances.
+TDHCA initially prioritized the ESG-CV Phase 2 to fund only the following activities as needed by the State of Texas to prevent, prepare, and respond to COVID-19:

-- 1. Rapid re-housing
+- 1. Rapid re-housing;

-- 2. Homelessness prevention
+- 2. Homelessness prevention;

-- 3. Homeless Management Information System (HMIS)
+- 3. Homeless Management Information System (HMIS); and

 - 4. Administrative expenses

 In order to be responsive to the needs of the State of Texas in preparing, preventing, and responding to coronavirus and its impact on people at risk of and experiencing homelessness, TDHCA will routinely reevaluate our funding decisions throughout the period of performance.
 Consistent with the terms of all contracts, TDHCA intends to reprogram ESG-CV funding between selected activities or to include additional ESG-CV activities if/when necessary, based on infection control needs and response efforts related to preventing, preparing, and responding to COVID-19.
-TDHCA will implement the waiver to the definition of homeless eligibility criteria for rapid re-housing at 415 (a)(4) and (5) of the McKinney-Vento Homeless Assistance Act and 24 CFR §576.2.104 and will implement the waiver to the habitability standards at 24 CFR §576.403(c), subject to the applicability requirements described in CPD Notice 21-015.